IvarKristinn/V_Project_3-45_Botnet/README.md

 CONNECT - To join the chat, you have to connect first.
 LEAVE - To leave the server.
 WHO - Lists all the users on the server.
-MSG <usernmane> - Sends private message to user.
+MSG usernmane - Sends private message to user.
 MSG ALL - Sends message to all.
 LISTSERVERS - Provides a list of directly connected servers.
 KEEPALIVE -
 LISTROUTES - Provides a list of all servers in the network.
-CMD,<ToServerID>,<FromServerID>,<command> - Sends a command to another server.
+CMD,ToServerID,FromServerID,command - Sends a command to another server.
-RSP,<ToServerID>,<FromServerID>,<command> - Reply to a CMD from another server.
+RSP,ToServerID,FromServerID,command - Reply to a CMD from another server.
-FETCH,<no> - Fecthes a hasded string from this server with supplied index.
+FETCH,no - Fecthes a hasded string from this server with supplied index.

 ## To build
 ### prebuilds